Back to NCOER Bullet Comments

 Thanks for your contributions!

 We need more examples.
-If you got 'em, they can be contributed by using the form below.
+Examples can be contributed by using the form below.

 Leads others, Builds trust, Extends influence, Leads by example, Communication